raholsn/redux-toolkit-typescript-example/README.md

 Playing around with TypeScript and Redux Toolkit

-- Files grouped by feature
+- Files/Folders grouped by feature
 - Yes.. there are tests missing